 From the lessons you learn to the double trouble you face, this parenting journey is always a wild ride!

 Try as we might, we can’t always treat our second child the same as we did with the first.
 For one, we are so much busier the second time around!
-Secondly, even with the same parents and environment, siblings can be as different as chalk and cheese.
-And lastly, the first child is often brought up with preconceived (and textbook) notions, while with the second, parenting tends to be more instinctive.
-We asked some of the sassiest mamas we know the things they did differently as a second-time mum.
+Plus, as all parents know, siblings are often as different as chalk and cheese.
+We asked some of the sassiest mamas we know the things they did differently as a second-time mum, starting with those who have just had their second and going on to those who are now seasoned mamas-of-two.
 Chances are that you will do some of the same (though one thing you must have learnt is that every baby and experience is different!).

 Maura Thompson, Co-Founder, Sassy Media Group